Reaper (TV series): Samuel "Sam" Oliver

 Sam, despite being an inherent quitter, surrendered to his fate as a bounty hunter for the Devil in an endeavor to prevent the escaped souls from endangering innocent lives and to protect his mother's soul.
-He enlists the help of his best friends Sock and Ben with capturing these dangerous souls.
+He enlists the help of his best friends Sock and Ben to capture these dangerous souls.

 Since the beginning of the show, Sam had romantic feelings for his co-worker, Andi and the two entered a relationship by the end of the first season.

 At the end of season one, the demon Tony tells Sam that he believes Sam's parents were paid by the Devil to carry his (the Devil's) baby, though Sam's mother denied this, and the Devil admits that he would probably not answer Sam honestly if asked about it.
 Later, the Devil indicates that Sam is his son, although the father who raised Sam, Mr. Oliver, tells Sam that the deal with the Devil will not allow him to tell Sam the truth of the matter.
 All other characters who know about the claim assume that Sam, though kindhearted, is indeed the Devil's son.

-During season 2, Sam discovers an escaped soul, Alan, that can't be sent back to Hell because he claims he escaped the Devil.
+During season 2, Sam discovers an escaped soul, Alan, who can't be sent back to Hell because he claims he escaped the Devil.
 Sam continues throughout the season hunting down Alan, trying to get information on how to escape his contract.

 In "Underbelly", the Devil hints that Sam is invulnerable.
 In "The Home Stretch," Sam inadvertently wins a competition with his half-brother Morgan and is appointed the Devil's right-hand man.
-In the words of the Devil, he is "my right-hand man, my human representative in this realm, serving at my side as we create Hell on earth".
+In the words of the Devil, he is "my right-hand man, my human representative in this realm, serving at my side as we create Hell on Earth".
 In "No Reaper Left Behind", the Devil tells Sam, "I expect you to rise to the heights of political power here on Earth, seize control of the planet, and hasten the Apocalypse".

 Andi breaks up with Sam once Morgan gives her the idea that Sam is the son of the Devil.
-She stated she recognized evil within him, and she can't deal with it.
+She stated she recognized evil within him, and she couldn't deal with it.
 Even though she ended the relationship, Andi continues to assist Sam in capturing souls.
 In "The Devil & Sam Oliver", Andi ends up with him again, united by the fact that both of their souls are owned by the Devil.

 In the series finale, Sam gains information that can help him regain his soul.
-Sam challenges the Devil to a game, but a wingless angel named Steve intentionally broke Sam's hand causing Sam to lose to the Devil.
-But at the end of the episode, Steve reveals to the then-dating pair Sam and Andi that he helped Sam by breaking his hand and that he was acting on a higher authority.
+Sam challenges the Devil to a game, but a wingless angel named Steve intentionally breaks Sam's hand causing Sam to lose to the Devil.
+But at the end of the episode, Steve reveals to the then-dating pair Sam and Andi that he helped Sam by breaking his hand and that he was acting from a higher authority.